 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Inequality Tests for One Proportion [Proportions] procedure window by clicking on Proportions, then One Proportion, then Inequality Tests, then Specify using Proportions.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example1 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Tests for One Proportion [Proportions] procedure window by expanding Proportions, then One Proportion, then clicking on Test (Inequality), and then clicking on Tests for One Proportion [Proportions].
+You may then make the appropriate entries as listed below, or open Example 1 by going to the File menu and choosing Open Example Template.

 Option Value

 Data Tab

 Find (Solve For) Power and Beta

 Power or Beta Ignored since this is the Find setting

-Alpha
+Alpha 0.05

-n (Sample Size)
+n (Sample Size) 50 100 200 300 500 800

-P0 (Null Proportion)
+P0 (Null Proportion) 0.50

-P1 (Alternative Proportion)
+P1 (Alternative Proportion) 0.55 0.60 0.65

-H1 (Alternative Hypothesis) H1: P <> P0
+H1 (Alternative Hypothesis) H1: P ≠ P0

 Test Type Exact Test

 N (Population) Infinite